DanRektLOL/VCS-Redone/README.md

 Step 3.
 For 1st time setup, you will have to launch pcsx2-qtx64-clang.exe and go to settings>controllers>controller port 1>Automatic mapping and click on your controller.
                                   (For KB support go to Hotkeys and make sure all of them are unbound by right clicking them.)
-             Now, you can open pcsx2-qtx64-clang.exe and press on Grand Theft Auto Vice City Stories to start playing.
+             Now, you can open pcsx2-qtx64-clang.exe and double-click Grand Theft Auto Vice City Stories to start playing.

 Step 4 (optional, for best gaming experience) To make a shortcut,
                             Double click on your game .iso, and choose to run it with another program, go to your pcsx2f directory and choose it,